DeepLabCut/DeepLabCut/docs/pytorch/pytorch_config.md

 - `data_detector`: the data augmentations to use to train the detector (in the same format as the ones for the pose model)

-In this case, the `data` augmentations are applied to the pose model.
+In this case, the augmentations described in `data` are applied to the pose model.

 ## Data Augmentations